mrlacey/UwpDesignTimeData/README.md

 The performance impact of including this library is tiny and should not be noticable.
 Please feel free to raise an issue if you have a way of reproducing a measurable impact at run-time.

+## Why doesn't Visual Studio do this already?

+Xamarin.Forms already [has this capability](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/xaml-previewer/design-time-data).
+Consider this a poly-fill until this functionality is provided by Visual Studio for all XAML dialects.
+Hopefully this will be soon. :crossed_fingers:

+The hope is that when official support is added, you'll be able to update your code to use it by removing the NuGet reference and replacing '`dt:DesignTime.`' with '`d:`'.

 ## Important to know

 Before you start using this, you should probably know the following:

 - You may need to rebuild the app to force the designer to update and show the [changes to] design-time data.
-- If you specify a property and the design-time version, specify the design-time version second.
+- If you specify a property and the design-time version, specify the design-time version second or it may not show in the designer.
 - If you have any questions or suggestions for a new property to support at design-time, please [raise an issue](https://github.com/mrlacey/UwpDesignTimeData/issues/new).